NotFounds/HttpServerForCompetition/README.md

 Last, Run exe with `Html` and `TestCase` and `Sources`

 # License
-Copyright (c) 2015 Ikeda Iori
+Copyright (c) 2015 Iori Ikeda
-Released MIT license
+This software is released under the MIT License, see LICENSE.txt.